You could stay in Kyoto for a year and not see everything. I say this literally, having lived there for almost a year when I studied Japanese.

 Koyasan

 From Kyoto as well as Osaka, doing Mt.
 Koya in a single day can be challenging.
 If you want to do a Koyasan day trip from Kyoto, to be sure, you won’t be able to hike.
-Rather, you’ll need to take the train (via Osaka’s Nankai-Namba station) meet the Mt.
-Koya Cable Car and ride it to the top, where any exploration on foot (and there won’t be much—the mountaintop is huge!) will be of the flat and not-so-strenuous variety.
+Rather, you’ll need to take the train (via Osaka’s Nankai-Namba Station), transfer at Gokurakubashi to the Mt.
+Koya Cable Car and ride it to the top, where you’ll have a few hours (at most) to explore.

-Indeed, while many people consider Koyasan to be among the best day trips from Kyoto, it’s actually better as an overnight or weekend trip as opposed to side trips from Kyoto.
-This way, you can hike all the way up to the top (which takes 5-7 hours), spend your time there (and stay in a temple!) and perhaps even explore some of the attractions along the Kumano Kodo, such as the Nachi Taisha “Waterfall Temple.”
+Indeed, while many people consider Koyasan to be among the best day trips from Kyoto, it’s actually better as an overnight or weekend trip.
+This way, you can hike all the way up to the top (which takes 5-7 hours), spend your time there (and stay in a temple!) and perhaps even explore some of the attractions along the Kumano Kodo, such as the Nachi Taisha “Waterfall Pagoda.”

 Himeji (plus Kobe)

 Did you know that one of the best castles in Japan is just a short Shinkansen ride from Kyoto?
-Specifically, you’ll want to ride any Hikari bullet train from Kyoto to Himeji Station, which is 15 minutes by foot from Himeji Castle.
-While this place is at its most resplendent during cherry blossom season, as you can see below, it’s fantastic—and fascinating—any time of year..
+Specifically, you’ll want to ride any Hikari bullet train from Kyoto Station to Himeji Station, which is 15 minutes due south of Himeji Castle on foot.
+While this place is at its most resplendent during cherry blossom season, as you can see below, it’s fantastic—and fascinating—any time of year.

 TIP: Take a morning Himeji day trip from Kyoto, then spend the afternoon and evening in Kobe.
-To get here, ride the Shinkansen from Himeji to Shin-Kobe, then walk “down the hill” (ideally through the Western-style houses of Kitano-cho) to Sannomiya, which is Kobe’s de-facto city center.
+To get here, ride the Shinkansen from Himeji Station to Shin-Kobe Station, then walk “down the hill” (ideally through the Western-style houses of Kitano-cho) to Sannomiya, which is Kobe’s de-facto city center.

 Where to Stay in Kyoto